PiercingDan/spark-Jupyter-AWS/README.md

 ```
 [SparkMaster] export PATH=/home/user/path/to/anaconda2/bin:$PATH
 ```
 Better yet, place this in your .bashrc file, and save the AMI (detailed in a later section).
-Next time you may launch clusters using your saved custom AMI through flintrock and your Anaconda path will be automatically set.
+Next time you may launch clusters using your saved custom AMI through Flintrock and your Anaconda path will be automatically set.

 Try running Jupyter notebook as a quick test.
 ```